PlayeRom/flightgear-addon-menu-aggregator/README.md

 ## Disadvantages

-* You need to make 2 more clicks to perform an action from the add-on menu.
-To solve this problem see [Keyboard shortcuts](#keyboard-shortcuts) section in this document.
+* You need to make 1 more click to perform an action from the add-on menu.
+See the [Keyboard shortcuts](#keyboard-shortcuts) section in this document.

 ## How it works

 When FlightGear starts, this add-on scans all installed extensions (add-ons) and captures their menu definitions.
 It then creates a new "Add-ons" section in the main menu, grouping all found entries by source.
 The original add-ons menu items are then removed from the FlightGear menu bar.
 All original actions (Nasal commands, XML commands, etc.) continue to function.

-After selecting "Add-ons" -> "Add-ons Menu...", a new dialog box opens with the main menu items for all add-ons.
-The order of these items follows the order of the add-ons' list in the Launcher.
-Then, clicking on one of the main items opens another dialog box with the menu items for that specific add-on.
+Clicking "Add-ons" in main menu will open a submenu with items from all add-ons that would add items to the main menu.
+The order of these items matches the order in the add-ons list in the Launcher.
+Clicking on one of the main items then opens a dialog box with menu items for that specific add-on.

 ## Keyboard shortcuts

-Because this add-on adds two extra clicks to the add-on's action, it includes multi-key commands.
+Because this add-on adds one extra click to the add-on's action, it includes multi-key commands.
 The basic command is:

 `:m` `Enter`, which opens the main add-on menu.